NullPointer-coder/Chengkai-Jingbo-JK-FinalProject/README.md

 ## Brief
 A Personalized Recipe Solution to Reduce Food Waste and Simplify Meal Planning

+## Project Description

+This application provides a range of UI examples and feature demonstrations, including the ability to browse recipes and ingredients, and experience different layouts depending on whether the user is signed in.
+By leveraging modern Android technologies and libraries, it offers a seamless, responsive, and engaging user experience.

+**Key Features**:
+- **Android Compatibility:**
+  Optimized for Android devices with support starting from `minSdk 24` and targeting `targetSdk 34`, ensuring compatibility across a wide spectrum of phones and tablets.

+- **Modern UI with Jetpack Compose:**
+  Utilizes Jetpack Compose for building UI elements, offering responsive design that adapts to both portrait and landscape orientations.

+- **Dynamic Layouts for Multiple Form Factors:**
+  Responsive layouts that scale elegantly between smartphones and tablets, providing an optimized interface for every screen size.

+- **Advanced Scanning and Recognition:**
+  Integrates with ML Kit’s barcode scanning for easy ingredient identification, enhancing user convenience and interaction.

+- **Robust Data Handling:**
+  Employs Room for efficient local data storage, and leverages Retrofit and OkHttp for network communication.
+This ensures smooth, reliable data retrieval and management.

+- **Firebase Integration:**
+  Incorporates Firebase services for authentication, analytics, cloud data management, and crash reporting, enabling a secure, scalable, and data-driven application.

 ## APIs Used

 In this project, we integrate several external APIs and services to enrich the application’s data and functionalities: